A guide to buying your first home

 Variable rate mortgages include:

-1. Standard variable rate mortgage (SVR) this is a provider’s basic rate of interest.
-SVRs don’t come with discounts or reduced interest rates, and the provider can change this interest rate.
+- A standard variable rate mortgage (SVR) is a provider’s basic rate of interest.
+SVRs don’t come with discounts or reduced interest rates, and the provider can change the interest rate.
 This tends to be the rate you roll onto once a fixed deal is over.

-2. Tracker mortgages have variable interest rates but they track an external rate, normally Bank of England base rate, at a certain percentage above or below this rate.
-Tracker rate can track this external rate for a fixed term or can track for the entire mortgage term.
+- Tracker mortgages have variable interest rates but they track an external rate, normally the Bank of England base rate, at a certain percentage above or below this rate.
+Tracker mortgages can track this external rate for a fixed number of year or can track for the entire mortgage term.

-4. A capped mortgage is also linked to the lender’s SVR but it won’t go above a set level, while a collared mortgage is where interest rate won’t fall below a set limit.
+- A capped mortgage is also linked to the lender’s SVR but it won’t go above a set level, while a collared mortgage is where the interest rate won’t fall below a set limit.
 These are much less common but do exist.

 Should I consider a longer-term mortgage?

-Many first-time buyers are opting for a longer-term mortgage because it lowers the amount you need to pay each month, spreading the cost over a longer period of time.
+Many first-time buyers may opt for a longer-term mortgage because it lowers the amount you need to pay each month, spreading the cost over a longer period of time.

-While the standard length (or term) of a mortgage is 25 years, an increasing number of mortgage providers are offering longer-term mortgage – some up to 35 years in length.
+While the standard length (or term) of a mortgage is 25 years, an increasing number of mortgage providers are offering longer-term mortgages – some up to 35 years in length.

 If you’re considering taking out a longer-term mortgage, be aware that while your monthly repayments will be lower, you’ll be paying back a lot more in interest.
 And think about how old you’ll be when your mortgage term comes to an end.
 Will you be happy paying off a mortgage at that age?
 And are you likely to still be working and have enough income to afford the monthly payment?